meher12/unitTesting-junit-mockito-mockMvc/README.md

         <img src="webcontrolleroverview.jpg" width="700px"></img>
 </div>

-1. Create GradebookControllerTest class and make the <b>Test Setup</b>
+1. Create GradebookControllerTest class and make the <b>Test Setup</b> (step 1 and step 2 in the picture)